 🔪 Instructions

-- Make balls with the falafel mixture.
-They should be about 2-3 cm in diameter and placed on a tray.
+Step 3: Make balls with the falafel mixture.
+They should have about 1 inch (2-3 cm) diameter and be placed on a tray.
 If you find it hard to compress them in your hand, add some extra chickpea flour.
-Don’t worry; they will tighten up after placing them in the refrigerator.
+Don’t worry; they will tighten after being placed in the refrigerator.

-- Let them rest in the refrigerator for a minimum of 1 hour, ideally 2 hours.
+Let them firm up in the refrigerator for at least 1 hour, ideally 2 hours.

-- Add falafel balls in batches of 6 (depending on how large your pan is).
-Just ensure you have about 2 cm between each other.
+Step 5: Add falafel balls in batches of 6 (depending on your pan size).
+Just ensure you have about one inch (2 cm) between each other.
 Remember, don’t overcrowd the pan.
 It should take about 1-2 minutes per side.

 Use only fresh herbs.

-Ensure the balls are small and placed in a single layer; therefore, they cook well both on the inside and the outside.
+Ensure the balls are small and placed in a single layer; they cook well inside and outside.
 You are aiming for golden brown falafel.

 I recommend not to overcrowd your frying pan as it would mean mushier falafels.